 The standard torque values are provided for tapered pipe thread fittings.
-If a procedure specifies a different torque value for the same type and size of fitting found in this topic, use the value specified in the procedure instead.
+If a procedure specifies a different torque value for the same type and size of fitting found in this topic, refer to the value specified in the procedure instead.